 - Complete the TeenWork interest application

 Since TeenWork began in 1995, more than 380 Austin-East students have participated in the program.
-Some students also came back as college student workers, and some became full-time KUB employees.
+Some students also came back as college student workers or became full-time KUB employees.

 From January to May, selected Austin-East students attend 16 weeks of planned classroom sessions and field trips.
 They cover topics that include: